-Fortunately, others are noticing the overuse of antipsychotics too.
+Fortunately, others are noticing the overuse of antipsychotics and other inappropriate medications for seniors.
 See this quick article on Drugs.com.

 Please also see this more in depth FDA warning regarding “increased mortality in elderly patients with dementia-related psychosis,” regarding Haldol injection (for immediate release) and Haldol Decanoate injection (IM).

 There seems to be a lack of consistency in recommendations for Haldol’s usage.
 One can read warnings on the drug label and from the FDA that this drug is not recommended for the elderly, especially in treating dementia-related psychosis.
 However, I was at a talk on delirium last year, and Haldol was listed first in a chart of medications that can be used to manage agitation in the elderly with delirium, especially when the behavior is threatening to self or others.
 The textbook, Pharmacology: A 2-in-1 Reference for Nurses, specifically reports that conventional antipsychotics are used to calm agitated geriatric patients.